Skip to main content

 • An NVQ Level 2 or 3 or above/equivalent in Health and Social Care, or the intention to work towards the qualification.

-Working in supported living at Lifeways will offer you access to a number of fantastic training and development opportunities.
-Each person that joins our team is supported to follow a comprehensive induction programme, where you will learn about our company values and our person-centred approach to service delivery.
+Each person who joins our team is supported to follow a comprehensive induction programme, where you will learn about our company values and our person-centred approach to service delivery.
 After completing your induction, you’ll be fully skilled and confident to provide quality care to the people you’ll support.

 Why choose a career in supported living?

-Whilst working in supported living can be a challenging role at times, with lots of hard work needed, it’s definitely a very rewarding career option.
-It’s all about helping make a positive difference to other people’s lives, and our support workers will often say that their biggest satisfaction is in seeing the people they support become happier and more independent as a result of their work.
+Whilst working in supported living can be a challenging role at times, with lots of hard work needed, it’s a very rewarding career option.
+It’s all about helping make a positive difference to other people’s lives, and our support workers will often say that their biggest satisfaction is seeing the people they support become happier and more independent as a result of their work.

 Another great thing about a career in supported living is that no two days are the same, and the job role is so varied that you will find yourself completing different tasks and learning new things every day.